wayneluke/vBulletin-6/Release/security_patch/Security Patch 5.7.5 PL3 and 6.X PL1.md

 - vBulletin 6.0.1 Patch Level 1
 - vBulletin 5.7.5 Patch Level 3

-If you are not using one of these versions of vBulletin, you will need to complete a full upgrade.
+Important: If you **are not** using one of these versions of vBulletin, you will need to complete a full upgrade.